Mission & Mercy

 Missionaries:

-The Knapp’s in Guam.
+The Knapp’s in Guam?.
 This husband and wife team are local to our area and are currently serving in Guam with Wycliffe Bible Translators.
 WBT works with local community members of small villages in places such as Africa, Asia, in the Pacific islands, translating the bible as well as other health and hygiene related materials.
 Way are proud to support this mission.

 National/Local Mission: